-• If this is configured in a port using the SET SPANNING-PORT <PORT> BPDU-FILTER ENABLE command, the port doesn't transmit or receive BPDUs.
+• If this is configured in a port by running set spanning-port <port> bpdu-filter enable, the port doesn't transmit or receive BPDUs.

 Filtering BPDUs in a port is equivalent to disabling the spanning tree in the port and could provoke loops establishing in the network.